ab-siddiq/phitron/README.md

 Explanation 0

 ___For the first test case, from 35% to 60% it will take 25 minutes.
 From 60% to 80% it will take 40 minutes and from 80% to 100% it will take 60 minutes.
 In total 25+40+60=125 minutes.___
+### Secret Code
+---
+### Problem Statement

+Noman is a social worker.
+He wants to keep his documents secret.
+That's why he has bought a safe with him in his house.
+Now he wants to put a secret code into the safe.
+He was thinking that a number N would be a good secret code if no other number except 1 and N can divide that number.
+So, he was thinking of some numbers, can you help him to find the one he was looking for?

+### Input Format

+1. The first line will consist of ___T___, the number of test cases.
+2. The next ___T___ lines will contain a number ___N___, the secret code that Noman was thinking.
+3. Constraints

+- 0 < ___T___ <= 100
+- 0 < ___N___ <= 10^5
+### Output Format

+Ouput "Yes" if the number could be a secret code, otherwise "No" without the quotation.
+Put a new line after

+Sample Input 0

+5
+73
+35
+92
+1
+60

+Sample Output 0

+Yes
+No
+No
+No
+No